GoogleCloudPlatform/professional-services-data-validator/docs/validation_cli.md

 The validation tool first expects connections to be created before running validations.
 To create connections please review the [Connections](connections.md) page.

-Once you have connections setup, you are ready to run the validations:
+Once you have your connections set up, you are ready to run the validations.

 ### Validation command syntax and options